Human Lanterns – 88 Films (Blu-ray)

 Summary:

-Though the Shaw Brothers are most remembered for their martial arts films, Specifically, their Wuxia film.
-When it comes to their contributions to the horror genre, these films are not your run-of-the-mill horror films.
-A case in point is Human Lanterns, a film that is just as much a horror film as it is a Wuxia film, combining the best of these two genres.
+The Shaw Brothers are most remembered for their martial arts files, specifically their Wuxia files.
+When it comes to their contributions to the horror genre, these films are not your run-of-the-mill horror files.
+A case in point is Human Lanterns, a film that is just as much a horror file as it is a Wuxia file, combining the best of these two genres.

 Written by Michael Den Boer